This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 La Saint-Valentin par Les Petits Prodiges

-We celebrate it every year, it's an opportunity to exchange gifts, sweet words, even to declare our love for some, but ultimately where does the feast of lovers come from?
+We celebrate it every year; it's an opportunity to exchange gifts, sweet words, or even declare one's love for some, but ultimately where does the lovers' holiday come from?

-Les Petits Prödiges decipher for you the different theories that look into the question.
+Les Petits Prödiges decipher for you the different theories on the matter.

-The first origin of Valentine's Day is believed to date back to 270.
-At the time, Emperor Claudius II banned marriages for fear that men would refuse to go to war to stay with their fiancée.
-Saint-Valentin, a priest at the time, was sentenced to death for continuing to consecrate weddings despite this ban.
-So he died defending love!
-(Rather extreme, but downright romantic!)
+The first origin of Valentine's Day dates back to 270.
+At the time, Emperor Claudius II had forbidden marriages for fear that men would refuse to go to war to stay with their fiancées.
+Saint Valentine, a priest of that era, was condemned to death for continuing to consecrate marriages despite this prohibition.
+He thus died defending love!
+(Rather extreme, but definitely romantic!)

 La Saint-Valentin par Les Petits Prodiges